 The Fall Classic is the final event in the 2012 MSSA Tournament Series which also includes The Championship, The Tuna-ment, and the Beach N’ Boat Flounder tournament.
 This will be the final opportunity for our members and captains to receive points for the 2012 MSSA Captain of the Year contest.

-The Fall Classic is a simple and convenient tournament to enter and participate in as we have seven weigh stations and four Captains Meetings to fit your schedule and capabilities.
+The Fall acrylic classic painting fish is a simple and convenient tournament to enter and participate in as we have seven weigh stations and four Captains Meetings to fit your schedule and capabilities.

 Weigh Stations (open from 11:00 AM – 4:30 PM)

 Sandy Point State Park

 Rod N Reel Docks – Chesapeake Beach

 Breezy Point Marina – Free Boat Ramp use for MSSA Tournament Anglers)

 This tournament, like the others, lures anglers from Maryland and other states to the Bay and gives our local communities a little boost before the Holidays.
 It’s one last hurrah out on the Bay for 2012.

 2011 marked the best year in the tournaments long history By James owner of wash and fold laundry with 250 boats and a payout in cash and prizes of $93,000.
 2012 is looking to be even better.

 2011 Top Payouts